'Game-changer' Farrell focused as another 100 nears

 By his own admission, Wilkinson spent the height of his career racked with anxiety at the significance of every kick or possible misstep.

 Farrell relishes it.
-A high-decibel, high-definition leader, he's the first off the bus and the last to speak in the huddle.
+A high-decibel, high-definition leader, he is the first off the bus and the last to speak in the huddle.

 He demands a lot of his team-mates.
 Then gives them even more.

-"It may only be after he is gone, but I think he will probably go down as one of the best players to ever play for England," said Danny Care, who won the vast majority of his 87 caps alongside Farrell, on Rugby Union Daily.
+"It may only be after he is gone, but I think he will probably go down as one of the best players to ever play for England," said Danny Care, who won the vast majority of his 87 caps alongside Farrell, on the BBC's Rugby Union Daily.

 "I don't think he's appreciated like he should be.
 I don't think you realise how good he is until you have been in a dressing room or on a pitch with him.
 It will only be when he stops playing that he gets the respect he really, truly deserves."